frontenddogma/web-development-glossary/manuscript/d.md

 : A set of markup declarations that define a document type for a SGML-family markup language (GML, SGML, XML, HTML).
 A DTD defines the valid building blocks of an XML document.
 It defines the document structure with a list of validated elements and attributes.
 A DTD can be declared inline inside an XML document, or as an external reference. [†](#w-dtd)

 Documentation
 : A set of documents provided in digital or analog media.
-Examples include user guides, white papers, online help, and quick-reference guides. [†](#w-documentation)
+Examples include user guides, whitepapers, online help, and quick-reference guides. [†](#w-documentation)

 DoH
 : → DNS over HTTPS